 Diversity, Equity, & Inclusion

-Grandma’s Marathon is committed to ensuring our event be accessible, safe, and welcoming to all people, especially runners from underrepresented communities or cultures.
+Running is for everyone.
+At Grandma’s Marathon, we are committed to ensuring our event be accessible, safe, and welcoming to all people, especially runners from underrepresented communities or cultures.
 This includes, but is not limited to, communities of color, athletes with disabilities, non-binary athletes, and LGBTQI+ athletes.

-To aid in this effort, Grandma’s Marathon’s Running to Common Ground program will offer 500 discounted entries into one of our race weekend events to groups and individuals who are part of an underrepresented community or culture.
+Our Running to Common Ground program offers 500 discounted entries into one of our race weekend events to groups and individuals who are part of an underrepresented community or culture.
 In helping with the cost of registration, our organization hopes to open our arms to runners in those communities and to help them feel a sense of belonging within our race, our city, and our sport.

 While financial support is not the only barrier to a race of our size, we are hopeful it can help lead to a more inclusive and positive experience for runners from these underrepresented communities.